IshitaTakeshi/KSVD.jl/examples/README.md

 ![result](digits256.png)

-You can obtain a dictionary that can represent digits sparsely by running `julia digits.jl`.
+You can obtain a dictionary that can represent digits and will be saved as `digits256.dlm` by running `julia digits.jl`.
-The resulting dictionary will be saved as `digits256.dlm`.
 Please make sure the dependencies are satisfied before running.

 # Dependencies